Fishers of Men Bible Lessons

 "Go Fish" Sunday School Lesson for Children's Ministry

-The following Sunday School lesson for children is a free sample Sunday School lesson.
+The following Sunday School lesson for children is a sample Sunday School lesson.
 There are many more Sunday School lessons available on The Resource Room.

 ". . .
 Follow me, and I will make you fishers of men."
 Matthew